tangrams/tangram-docs/pages/Styles-Overview.md

 #### modifications

-Once you've mix'ed in a style, you can add or modify any properties you like.
+Once you've mixed in a style, you can add or modify any properties you like.

 For example, you could create a new style called styleB that "inherits from" an existing style called styleA, and then adds custom shader blocks: